iotaledger/documentation/iota-streams/0.1/channels/troubleshooting.md

 You may see this error when trying to unwrap a message that relies on information in an `Announce` message.

-To resolve this error, you need to get the `Announce` message and use the `unwrap_announcement` method to load the channel information into the subscriber's [state](../channels/how-channels-works.md#author-and-subscriber-states).
+To resolve this error, you first need to process the `Announce` message by using  the `unwrap_announcement()` method to add the channel information to the subscriber's [state](../channels/how-channels-works.md#author-and-subscriber-states).